 2 hours.
-This course is designed to develop conceptual and technical skills needed for designing and executing action research studies that can be implemented in classrooms, schools, and other educational settings.
+This course is designed to develop conceptual and technical skills needed for designing and implementing action research studies in classrooms, schools, and other educational settings.
 The focus is on the following: observing and recording behavior in school settings; problem definition and focus; sampling; data storage and retrieval systems; and trustworthiness of action research.
 Emphasis is placed on defining and investigating problems which require the educator to investigate strategies for improving their practice and student learning.
-Prerequisite:EDFL 700 Qualitative and Quantitative Research and EDFL 703 Bibliographic Research and Writing.
+Prerequisite: MEDU 530, Overview of Qualitative and Quantitative Research Methodology.